Automattic/mongoose/migrating_to_5.md

 * We no longer have a pre-compiled version of mongoose for the browser.
 If you want to use mongoose schemas in the browser, you need to build your own bundle with browserify/webpack.

+* The `saveErrorIfNotFound` option was removed, mongoose will now always error out from `save()` if the underlying document was not found

 * `doc.save()` no longer passes `numAffected` as a 3rd param to its callback.

 * `doc.remove()` no longer debounces